fchanaud/clem_todo_reminders/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env.local` file in the root directory with your Supabase credentials:
+4. Create a `.env` file in the root directory with your Supabase credentials:
    ```
    NEXT_PUBLIC_SUPABASE_URL=your_supabase_url
    NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key